Up to date as of 2/03/2022. This page will likely be updated again before class time and possibly after.

 This page is a conveniently clickable group of things I mention in the Self-Healing Crochet Stitches and How to Cut Them classes.
-I teach the next one on July 28, 2018 in Portland OR.
-I show a lots of published and unpublished designs in this class!
+I teach the next one online!—Part One on March 8 & Part Two on 9, 2022—from 10:30am –11:30am CST.
+I show a lots of published and unpublished designs in this class.
 Each illustrates the stitches and techniques learned. — Vashti Braha

 Considering signing up for this class?
 Read Why “Self-Healing” Crochet Stitches?